vampire-studios/VampireLib-Fabric/README.md

 No, since I will not work on forge

 ## Can I use this in my project?
-You can include this as a library but you're not not allowed to distribute any of the code and say it's yours
+You can include this as a library, but you're not allowed to distribute any of the code and say it's yours

 ![Community](https://bisecthosting.com/images/CF/VampLib/BH_VL_Community.png "Community")
 ![Discord](https://img.shields.io/discord/901129108275216392?logo=Discord&amp;style=for-the-badge)